ManchalaManasa123/Digital-Two-Wheeler-Hub/README.md

   Assisted in styling the seller dashboard layout (basic UI mock)

   Documented frontend progress and started preparing the hackathon video outline

+➤ Future Enhancements

+• User Login with Favorites

+  Add secure authentication and allow users to save favorite bikes/scooters for quick access later.

+• Reviews & Ratings

+  Buyers can rate bikes and sellers/dealers, building trust and community-driven transparency.

+• Price Alerts

+  Users can subscribe to notifications when a bike’s price drops or when new models launch.

+• Advanced Dealer Dashboard

+  Enhanced analytics for dealers, including sales trends, top models, and lead tracking.

+• Recommendation Engine

+  AI-powered suggestions for buyers based on browsing history, budget, and preferences.

+• Mobile App Integration

+  Native Android/iOS apps with push notifications for test ride reminders, offers, and alerts.

+• Payment & Booking System

+  Online booking for test rides and secure payments using UPI, cards, or wallets.

+• EV Ecosystem Add-ons

+  Charging station locators, battery health check, and EV-specific filters.